-The Cenozoic sequence penetrated during Leg 182 mainly represents the Quaternary-Eocene.
-Biostratigraphic data indicate that these Cenozoic successions are mostly hiatus bound (Fig. F5), with the mid-Pliocene, lower Pliocene-upper Miocene, and upper part of the middle Miocene successions either missing or highly condensed.
-Other intervals of the Miocene and Oligocene are also missing, although these hiatuses are not present at all sites.
+The Cenozoic sequence penetrated at Leg 182 sites mainly represents the Pleistocene, Miocene, Oligocene, and Eocene.
+Biostratigraphic data indicate that these Cenozoic successions are mostly hiatus bound (Fig. 5).
+The Pliocene and the later part of the middle Miocene successions are either missing or highly condensed.
+Other intervals of the Miocene and Oligocene are also missing, though unmatched between sites along the eastern and western transects.

-A greatly expanded Quaternary-uppermost Pliocene section was recovered at shallow-water Sites 1129, 1131, and 1127 (the "eastern transect").
-The longest section at Site 1129 exceeds 555 m in thickness, with an average accumulation rate of more than 400 m/m.y.
-(Fig. F6).
-In contrast, the Quaternary-uppermost Pliocene sections only extend to ~260 mbsf at Site 1130 and ~240 mbsf at Site 1132.
-The Quaternaryupper Pliocene section is underlain at most sites by a thin lower Pliocene-upper Miocene interval, which in turn disconformably overlies a unit of mainly early middle Miocene age.
-The absence of many lower Pliocene to upper middle Miocene biozones from Sites 1129 and 1131 signifies a hiatus of at least ~7-11 m.y.
-This major unconformity was represented at other sites as two or three shorter hiatuses of various durations at the middle/upper Miocene, upper Miocene/lower Pliocene, and lower/upper Pliocene boundaries.
-They are most clearly recorded as disconformities capping the upper Miocene section at Sites 1126, 1134, and 1133 in intermediate water depths, and at shallow-water Sites 1130 and 1132 (Fig. F5).
-Thus, it is reasonable to speculate that the unconformity at the Quaternary-uppermost Pliocene/middle Miocene contact probably resulted from at least two major events that subsequently almost completely erased the sedimentation record of the upper middle Miocene-Pliocene.
+A greatly expanded Pleistocene section was recovered at shallow-water sites from the eastern transect (Sites 1129, 1131, and 1127).
+The longest at Site 1129 exceeds 540 mbsf, with an average accumulation rate of more than 300 m/m.y.
+(Fig. 6).
+In contrast, the Pleistocene sections from the western transect only extend down to ~250 mbsf at Sites 1130, and ~230 mbsf at Site 1132.
+The biostratigraphic units, however, are similar between eastern and western transect sites.
+The Pleistocene section is underlain by a thin upper Miocene interval, which in turn disconformably overlies a unit of mainly early-middle Miocene age.
+The absence of many Pliocene to later middle Miocene biozones from Sites 1127, 1129, and 1130 signifies a hiatus of at least 7 m.y. between the Pleistocene-Pliocene and the middle Miocene.
+This major unconformity was detected at all other sites as two shorter hiatuses of ~3 m.y. each at the middle/late Miocene and late Miocene/Pliocene-Pleistocene boundaries.
+They are more clearly recorded as disconformities capping the upper Miocene section at Sites 1126, 1134, and 1133 in intermediate water depths, and at shallow-water Sites 1130 and 1132 along the western transect (Fig. 5).
+Thus, it is reasonable to speculate that the unconformity at the Pleistocene-Pliocene/middle Miocene boundary, as observed at eastern sites, probably resulted from at least two major events that subsequently almost completely erased the sedimentation record of the later middle Miocene-Pliocene.